-During 2022, we increased rates on each of the primary depository products in response to the increasing federal funds rate.
-Additionally, we have approximately \$985 million of municipal and related deposits which are indexed to short-term treasury rates which have continued to increase with the changes in the applicable rate index.
-Average municipal and related deposits totaled \$1.46 billion and \$1.48 billion for the years ended December 31, 2023 and 2022, respectively, with an average rate paid of 3.13% and 1.01%, for the respective years then ended.
+There are \$1.09 billion of municipal and related deposits which are indexed to short-term treasury rates which have continued to increase with the changes in the applicable rate index.
+Average municipal and related deposits totaled \$1.46 billion for both years ended December 31, 2024 and 2023, respectively, with an average rate paid of 3.94% and 3.13%, for the respective years then ended.

-The net interest margin, which measures tax-equivalent net interest income as a percentage of average earning assets, is illustrated in the table below for the years 2021 through 2023.
+The net interest margin, which measures tax-equivalent net interest income as a percentage of average earning assets, is illustrated in the table below for the years 2022 through 2024.